thefatos/galaxya21s-gsi/README.md

 Now download KawaKernel from here https://github.com/samsungexynos850/KawaKernel-A217X/releases/tag/KawaKernel-Stable

-Don't download the permissive zip file.
+Don't use Permissive for normal GSI
+Permissive use for OEM ROM and Semi-GSI/sGSI.
 Now that it's downloaded, copy it to the phones internal storage.
 Now go to install, and install the KawaKernel, after its installed, go to Wipe --> Format Data, to format data.
 Now reboot to system.
 Your phone should be rooted and running the GSI!
 Though in your GSI, install the latest APK of Magisk and update. **Note: First boot may take more time**

 ## Final notes